!!! The iNEXT-Discovery project ended on July 31, 2024 !!!

 UU | NL, Utrecht | NMR | Andrei Gurinov | a.gurinov@uu.nl |

-To evaluate the iNEXT-Discovery access services and to be able to effectively network with our users, we established a User Panel consisting of three prominent external scientists.
-They spearhead the underlying "user community", and together with them we strive for an 'optimal user experience'.
-The User Panel provides personal and user-informed feedback about our services and procedures, but they also provide strategic guidance.
+For monitoring the iNEXT-Discovery access services and efficient networking with our user-base, we established a User Panel with three external scientists.
+Together with them the iNEXT-Discovery consortium strives for an 'optimal user experience', while the User Panel also provides strategic guidance.

-If needed or desired, any user can contact our independent User Panel members directly with remarks, suggestions and problems regarding iNEXT-Discovery access (click on their names below to see their email addresses).
+If needed or desired, users can contact our independent User Panel members directly with remarks, suggestions and problems regarding their iNEXT-Discovery access (click on their names below to see their email addresses).
 Of course, anybody is also always welcome to directly contact the iNEXT-Discovery Project Manager.

 User Panel |